Bogdanovich scores 25 points, Kings rout Warriors 100-79 - WHIZ News

-They shot a season-best 60% from the field and beat the Warriors for just the fourth time in the past 25 games between the teams dating to the 2013-14 season.
+The Kings also took a step in reversing the storyline against their Northern California rival, beating the Warriors for just the fourth time in the past 25 games between the teams dating to the 2013-14 season.

+“I thought our guys were making the right pass, the extra pass,” Sacramento coach Luke Walton said.
+“It shows what kind of shooting (we can have) when we play that way.”

 Sacramento improved to 12-14, holding Golden State to 39% shooting.
 The Warriors have lost eight of nine to fall to 5-23.

+“I’m just getting back, and to have him come back not too long after me, it’ll be great for us,” Bagley III said.
+“We’ll kind of get back to what we were doing before all the injuries happened.”

+The short-term future isn’t as promising for Golden State, which because of injuries is just a shell of the team that’s gone to five consecutive NBA Finals.

-Golden State were 6 of 25 shots from 3-point and matched their season low for points in a game.
+Golden State was 6 of 25 from 3-point range Sunday and matched its season low for points in a game.
+Sacramento turned the ball over 29 times, yet the Warriors couldn’t make the Kings pay.

+“I’ve never seen a box score like this, where we forced 29 turnovers but lost by 21 points,” Warriors coach Steve Kerr said.
+“It shows you how poorly we played.
+Our decision-making was awful.
+It was an embarrassing loss tonight.”

 Willie Cauley-Stein, facing his former team, led the Warriors with 14 points on 7-for-9 shooting.

-Sacramento ended all doubt after halftime, outscoring Golden State 28-17 for the third quarter.
+Sacramento ended all doubt after halftime, outscoring Golden State 28-17 for the third quarter to command a 79-59 lead.

-The Kings are on a nice roll, Friday’s defeat notwithstanding, and things could get better as point guard De’Aaron Fox appears close to returning from a severely sprained ankle.

-With small forward Eric Paschall missing a second consecutive game with hip soreness, the Warriors shuffled things and trotted out their 14th different starting lineup in 28 games.

 TIP-INS

-Kings: F Marvin Bagley III has played center since returning from a broken thumb two games ago, and coach Luke Walton said he envisions that continuing for the foreseeable future.
-Walton cited the Kings’ success playing “small-ball” recently, and he thinks Bagley can be more effective in the pick-and-roll at the center spot.
+Kings: Bagley III has played center since returning two games ago, and Walton said he envisions that continuing for the foreseeable future.
+Walton cited the Kings’ success playing “small-ball” recently, and he thinks Bagley can be more effective in the pick-and-roll at the center spot. … Sacramento’s 29 turnovers were an NBA-high for any team this season. … On the bright side, the Kings notched 27 assists.

 UP NEXT